Overview

 CI Failure Fixing

-When CI fails on a PR/MR, Gitar:- Reads the full CI log output across all jobs and steps
+When CI fails on a PR, Gitar:- Reads the full CI log output across all jobs and steps

 - Identifies the failing step and extracts relevant error messages